 Moonlight is a professional community of software developers and designers where you can find and work with quality candidates based on their experience and location.

-Moonlight uses Kubernetes for hosting their applications, where applications are run on a group of servers and copies of applications run on the nodes (pods) using Kubernetes clusters, where the scheduler is responsible to run pods on different nodes and dynamically decides that which pods will run on which nodes.
+Moonlight uses Kubernetes for hosting their applications, where applications are run on a group of servers and copies of applications run on the nodes (pods) using Kubernetes clusters, where the Kubernetes scheduler is responsible to run pods on different nodes and dynamically decides that which pods will run on which nodes.

 From January 18 ~ 22, 2019, Moonlight’s website went down due to intermittent outages of API.
 Moonlight is offering its services using Google’s cloud platform with managed Kubernetes cluster.
 These outage issues were initially started as occasional connectivity errors with a Redis database.
 The Redis database is being used by Moonlight’s API for providing authentication to users for establishing valid sessions.
 The issue was resolved later on, but we’ll discuss here why the website went down and what the reasons are behind it.